ConsultingMD/DependencyKit/README.md

 DependencyKit is a typesafe codegenerated dependency injection framework for Swift.

 ## Philosophy

 DependencyKit has three tenants:

+1. Stay typesafe.

-1. Typesafety. *All* code should be typechecked by the compiler and can not crash at runtime. <sup id="a1">[1](#f1)</sup>
+    *All* code is typechecked by the compiler and can not crash at runtime.<sup id="a1">[1](#f1)</sup>
+    Many Swift dependency injection setups either require you to manage potentially crashy runtime behavior or to trust the framework developers to do so for you.

+    The Swift compiler has an advanced typesystem written by smart people.
+We should use it.

+2. Don't get fancy.

+    The code you write with DependencyKit is simple.
-2. No magic.
-The framework and generated code should be easily understood.
+    The framework and generated code are simple.

+    You're the one shipping the code.
+You should be able to read it.

+3. It's just Swift.

-3. Simply Swift.
-Your code written with DependencyKit is idiomatic Swift.
+    Your code you write with DependencyKit is idiomatic Swift.

-DependencyKit also aims to have a low binary-size footprint and to be fast at code-generation-time, compile-time, and runtime—but will not compromise on the three tenants for these aims.
+DependencyKit also aims to have a low binary-size footprint and to be fast at code-generation-time, compile-time, and runtime—but not at the expense of the three tenants.

-<sup>[[1]](#a1) Both framework code and generated code are typesafe.
-This distinguishes DependencyKit from many other Swift dependency injection frameworks.
-The code you use DependencyKit to inject is as typesafe as you make it :).</sup>

 ## Nomenclature & Conceptual Model

 DependencyKit's model is of 'Requirements' and 'Resources'.

 ### Requirements
-**Requirements are your declared API**.
-They describe what's required to instantiate a specific part of your app.
+**Requirements declare what you need**.
+They describe what's required to instantiate a section of your app.

-An early stage of your app might designate that a logged in user and session token are pre-defined.
+An early stage of your app might designate that an id and session token for a logged in user pre-defined.
 ```swift
 protocol LoggedInRequirements: Requirements {
     var sessionToken: String { get }